Auto-Playground/ragrank/docs/docs/get_started/basic_evaluation.md

 # Display the evaluation results
 result.to_dataframe()
 ```

+After adding the code, run the `main.py` file.

 Congratulations 🎉, you have done your first step.
 > A journey of thousand miles starts with the first step 🌱.